Integral p-adic Hodge theory: Rational -adic Hodge theory, revisited

-Let us, in any case, also give a direct proof that the theorem is true if $X$ is the generic fibre of a proper smooth formal scheme over $\roi$: Let $\frak X$ be a proper smooth formal scheme over $\roi$, with generic fibre $X$.
+Let us give an alternate description of $R\Gamma_\crys(X/B_\dR^+)$ in the good reduction case in terms of the $A_\crys$-cohomology theory.
+Let $\frak X$ be a proper smooth formal scheme over $\roi$, with generic fibre $X$.
 In this situation, we can consider the scheme $Y = \frak X\times_{\Spf \roi} \Spec \roi/p$.
 The universal $p$-adically complete PD thickening (compatible with the natural PD structure on $\bb Z_p$) of $\roi/p$ is Fontaine's ring $A_\crys$.
 Thus, we can consider the crystalline cohomology groups

 On the other hand, we can consider the special fibre $\bar{Y} = \frak X\times_{\Spf \roi} \Spec k$, and its crystalline cohomology groups

 which are finitely generated $W(k)$-modules.

 \begin{proposition} Fix a section $k\to \roi/p$.
 Then there is a canonical $\phi$-equivariant isomorphism